In partnership with

 Careers and educational guidance

 Careers and educational guidance includes roles like careers adviser, adult guidance worker and careers information officer.
-A careers adviser provides information, advice and guidance (IAG) inside and outside education.
+A careers adviser provides careers education, information, advice and guidance (CEIAG) inside and outside education.
 Adult guidance workers advise clients on employment, training and educational opportunities in order to help them make well-informed and realistic decisions about their future.
 A careers information officer provides relevant information resources for clients and staff of a careers service, usually in a higher education institution.